LucaNori/arrranger/README.md

   4. perform manual sync
   5. restore from a backup
   6. view configured instances
+  7. restore releases from history (Experimental)
+  8. exit

 ### automatic operations

 - all automations are defined in the configuration file (`arrranger_instances.json`). from this file, you can:
   - schedule backups for multiple instances using cron expressions
   - schedule synchronization from a parent instance to a child instance, mirroring the parent's media library items on the child instance

+### Release History Backup & Restore (Experimental)

+- **Backup Release Details:** Optionally back up detailed information about the specific release file downloaded for each media item (including release title, indexer, GUID/hash).
+- **Restore Specific Releases:** Attempt to redownload the *exact* same releases based on the backed-up history if media files are lost.
+This requires the release to still be available on the indexer.

 the primary goal of Arrranger is to allow for a set-and-forget configuration, ensuring that your media library data can be easily restored if any of your instances encounter problems